tmack8001/ha-rivian-card/README.md

 3. (optional: for `rivian-charging-card`) To change between R1T and R1S models perform a find/replace on `r1t` => `r1s`.
 Old and new entity names are https://github.com/bretterer/home-assistant-rivian/releases/tag/0.9.0 and for older installs similar to no. 3 above some replacements may be required.

+### Update Entity Naming

+Note that the entity names used in this card's repository is setup to assume a brand new install of the [home-assistant-rivian integration](https://github.com/bretterer/home-assistant-rivian).

-4. If you have used the Rivian (Unofficial) addon prior to v0.9.x, you will have to edit the entity names in the `picture-element` yaml to match the old entity names.
+In doing so some older users of this Home Assistant integration aren't going to work out of the box.
+If you have used the Rivian (Unofficial) addon prior to v0.9.x, you will have to edit the entity names in the `picture-element` yaml to match the old entity names.
 See old and new entity names here: https://github.com/bretterer/home-assistant-rivian/releases/tag/0.9.0.

-### Installation

-Note that the entity names used in this card's repository is setup to assume a brand new install of the [home-assistant-rivian integration](https://github.com/bretterer/home-assistant-rivian).
-In doing so some older users of this Home Assistant integration aren't going to work out of the box, in addition to that the base entity names used assume no naming of your vehicle (added by Rivian in OTA release [2023-14-00](https://rivian.software/2023-14-00/)).
-With this vehicle naming feature entity names within HomeAssistant will default to a this structure as outlined below:
+In addition to the above the base entity names used also assume no naming of the vehicle (added by Rivian in OTA release [2023-14-00](https://rivian.software/2023-14-00/) and support for this was added in the HA integration [version 0.10.0](https://github.com/bretterer/home-assistant-rivian/releases/tag/0.10.0)).
+With this vehicle naming feature entity names within HomeAssistant will now default to be named after your vehicle making way for multiple vehicles (yay ultimate adventurers) as well as making it easier to find sensors in type ahead.

+Entity naming structure is outlined below:

 ```
 binary_sensor.<prefix>_<sensor_name>